The Key to Preaching in a "Volatile, Uncertain, Complex, Ambiguous" World

 Hope will be the key message.

-• actual dignity created—one compassionate human being to another—in the workplace, in school, in healthcare, in opportunities, and in the environment
+• actual dignity created—one compassionate human being to another—in the workplace, school, healthcare, economic opportunities, and the environment

-• and heartfelt respect shown—one compassionate human being to another—to all races, peoples, nationalities, traditions, and religions.
+• heartfelt respect shown—one compassionate human being to another—to all ethnicities, peoples, nationalities, traditions, and religions.

 This is the Gospel message, after all.